ministryofjustice/moj-frontend/docs/components/notification-badge.md

 The notification badge component shows users that there are items that need their attention in a service.
 It displays the number of items.

-This component needs to be attached to a link.

 ### When to use

 You could use the notification badge to tell a user about a: